milton-alvarenga/exthtml_vscode_plugin/README.md

 3. Click the `...` menu at the top-right and select **Install from VSIX...**
 4. Select the downloaded `.vsix` file.

+# How to generated the .vsix
+1. Go to vscode extension project root
+2. Execute `/node_modules/@vscode/vsce/vsce package`
+3. If vsce is not instaled, just execute the install command `npm install @vscode/vsce`

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.